CarlRaymond/jquery.cardswipe/README.md

 to the underlying page, so you can scan a card without regard to which control on the page has focus.

 ## What It Does Not Do
-While this plugin can scan a credit card or debit card account number, it does not validate or verify that data in any way, and cannot by itself process a credit card transaction.
+While this plugin can scan a credit card or debit card account number, it does not validate or verify that data in any way.
 The plugin simply reads the data on the card.
 What you do with it is up to you.

 # Getting Started
 To use the plugin, include either `dist\jquery.cardswipe.js` or `dist\jquery.cardswipe.min.js` on your web page,